Stock Markets Hesitant Before Knife-edge US Election - UrduPoint

 "Traders are gearing up for perhaps the most important week of the year," said Joshua Mahony, chief market analyst at Scope Markets.

-Investors are looking for any hint of an advantage between the US presidential candidates as Democratic Vice President Kamala Harris and her Republican rival Donald Trump remain neck and neck in opinion polls ahead of Tuesday's poll.
+Investors are looking for any hint of an advantage between the US presidential candidates as Democratic Vice President Kamala Harris and her Republican rival, ex-president Donald Trump, remain neck and neck in opinion polls ahead of Tuesday's poll.

-The dollar retreated against its main rivals Monday as a fresh survey in Iowa -- which Trump won in 2016 and 2020 -- showed Harris leading.
+The dollar retreated against its main rivals Monday as a fresh survey in Iowa -- which Trump won in 2016 and 2020 -- showed Harris leading over the weekend.

 A victory for Trump is seen as being positive for the dollar and pushing up Treasury yields owing to his pledges to cut taxes and impose hefty tariffs on imports.